-Research outputs such as journal articles, conference papers and other scholarly publications are the primary means of communicationg the results of academic enquiry.
+Research outputs such as journal articles, conference papers and other scholarly publications are the primary means of communicating the results of academic enquiry.
 Metrics are increasingly being used to measure the research impact or research influence of an individual researcher or group.
-The most common metrics used to assess the quality of the research outputs and their academic impact are:

 University of Queensland Library.
 Research metrics. https://web.library.uq.edu.au/library-services/services-researchers/metrics (Accessed 24 April 2020)

 Altmetric tracks what people are saying about papers online on behalf of authors, libraries and institutions.
 Altmetric collects the relevant discussions around each article from Twitter, Facebook, science blogs, mainstream news outlets and others.

 Impactstory is an open-source, web-based tool that helps researchers explore and share the diverse impacts of all their research products—from traditional ones like journal articles, to emerging products like blog posts, datasets, and software.
 It is now free and you sign up using your Twitter account.

 A service that captures social media and news mentions, usage in selected databases and sources, and export saves in some reference management services.

 Scopus is an abstract and citation database of research literature and quality web sources.
 It covers many titles in the areas of Science, Social Sciences, Computer Science, and Technology.
 It includes peer-review journals, trade magazines, conference proceedings, books and book chapters from 1996 and selected data prior to 1995.

 SciVal can be used to view research performance and to benchmark with peers and peer institutions, using a range of metrics.
 You need to register for an account to use SciVal.
 The data for the metrics in SciVal comes from Scopus.